John FitzPatrick (American football): Atlanta Falcons

 FitzPatrick was selected with the 213th overall pick in the sixth round of the 2022 NFL draft by the Atlanta Falcons.
 He was placed on injured reserve on September 1, 2022.

 During the 2023 season, FitzPatrick made the Falcons' 53-man roster as the fourth tight end behind Kyle Pitts, Jonnu Smith, and MyCole Pruitt and played in nine games with one reception for 12 yards and 3 special teams tackles.

 FitzPatrick was waived by the Falcons on August 27, 2024, and re-signed to the practice squad.

 Green Bay Packers

-On October 11, 2024, FitzPatrick was signed by the Green Bay Packers to their active roster off of the Atlanta Falcons practice squad.
+On October 11, 2024, FitzPatrick was signed by the Green Bay Packers to their active roster off of the Falcons' practice squad.

 On April 14, 2025, FitzPatrick re-signed with the Packers.
+He made 15 appearances (four starts) for Green Bay, recording 12 receptions for 72 yards and a touchdown.
+FitzPatrick was placed on injured reserve on December 22, due to a torn Achilles tendon suffered in Week 16 against the Chicago Bears.